December 25th – Christmas Day

-In 2017, one more country was added to the long list that celebrate Christmas Day on 25th December when Ukraine decided to make Catholic Christmas a national holiday in addition to Orthdox Christmas on 6th January.
+In 2017, one more country was added to the long list that celebrate Christmas Day on December 25th when Ukraine decided to make Catholic Christmas a national holiday in addition to Orthodox Christmas on January 6th, going 2/365th of the way to making it Christmas every day.

 Observed in: Armenia, Lebanon (by Armenian Lebanese)